flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-setup-guides/platform-setup-guides.md

 Each action available in the service corresponds to a Kafka event.
 A separate Kafka topic must be configured for each use case.

 :::caution
-FLOWX.AI Engine is listening for messages on topics with names of a certain pattern, make sure to use correct outgoing topic names when configuring the services.
+FLOWX Engine is listening for messages on topics with names of a certain pattern, make sure to use correct outgoing topic names when configuring the services.
 :::

 ## Redis configuration